-When you cannot get the pre-damage value of the vehicle on the open market, filing a diminished value claim works to make you whole again.
-When you speak to a lawyer with professional experience in diminished value property claims, that attorney works to make sure you receive the amount of your claim.
+When you cannot get the pre-damage value of your vehicle on the open market, filing diminished value claims work to make you whole again.
+When you speak to a lawyer with professional experience in diminished value property claims, that attorney works to make sure you receive the amount of your insurance claim.

 The other party’s insurance company knows that you, the plaintiff, have the burden of proof in a diminished value claim.
 That is why it is best to hire an attorney, like the lawyers used at this firm, that have expertise in diminished value property claims.

 You could possibly try to handle it yourself, getting some guy at an auto repair shop to give you an estimate, but why would you do that instead of relying on attorneys with expertise in these types of claim?